 Payroll tax legislation in WA is different from other States, particularly around the treatment of contractors.

-Under WA payroll tax legislation, the totality of the relationship between the contractor and the party they are providing services, needs to be examined.
+Under WA payroll tax legislation, the totality of the relationship between the contractor and the party they are providing services to needs to be examined.
 This means it is more of a ‘common law’ test, which has been established in the courts.

-WA GP practices hence need to have service agreements in place with their doctors, which accurately reflect the way they interact, to ensure that it the relationship between doctor and practice is a genuine contractor relationship and not subject to payroll tax.
-There are of course a number of other factors which need to be considered, including work hours, rosters and leave; collection of patient fees, invoicing; advertising and financial records.
+WA GP practices, hence, need to have service agreements in place with their doctors, which accurately reflect the way they interact, to ensure that the relationship between doctor and practice is a genuine contractor relationship and not subject to payroll tax.
+Of course, several other factors need to be considered, including work hours, rosters, and leave, as well as the collection of patient fees, invoicing, advertising, and financial records.

-The WA Government has said the $1 million tax-free threshold means that a majority of GPs are not subject to payroll tax and it does not intend to change provisions.
+The WA Government has said the $1 million tax-free threshold means that a majority of GPs are not subject to payroll tax, and it does not intend to change provisions.
+Nonetheless, practitioners must be cautious in interpreting the payroll tax WA rules, as they differ from the harmonised states.